burrsutter/hitchhikers-ec/experiments.md

-# Experiments with cosign, ec & Tekton Chains
+# Experiments with cosign, ec & Tekton Chains & Dance cluster

-Login into the cluster
+Login into the Dance cluster

 ```
 oc login